carrvo/SVNmentions-hook/README.md

 Just commit files with a supported `svn:mime-type` SVN property!
 - `text/html`

-Note that the outgoing requests will be invisible and **errors will not be reported at this time**.
+Note that the outgoing requests will be invisible and **all errors will be reported to, and only to, the client at this time**.

 ### Skip